node-link/minecord/README.md

 By default, the following plugins are included.

 * chat : Sharing messages entered by users with Minecraft and Discord on their respective screens.
 (Default: enable)
-* login : Transfer login notification to Minecraft to Discord.
+* login : Transfer login notification in Minecraft to Discord.
+(Default: disable)
+* death : Transfer the dead player notification in Minecraft to Discord.
 (Default: disable)
 * whitelist : Transfer whitelist operation notification in Minecraft to Discord.
 (Default: disable)
 * server : Transfer notification of start and stop of Minecraft server to Discord.
 (Default: disable)